abou7mied/detect-circular-deps/README.md

     -e, --always-empty-exports  Report CD. which its exports are always empty even when it's async-accessed after requiring (Causes Problems)
     -s, --empty-sync-access     Report CD. which its exports are empty only when it is sync-accessed after requiring.
 (May causes problems in future)
     -m, --missing-properties    Report CD. which some of the properties of its exports was sync-accessed after requiring but not found (Causes Problems)
-    -u, --mute-console          Mute console messages of the required modules -h, --help                  output usage information
+    -h, --help                  output usage information

 ```